Hardy Nickerson: Early life

+Professional career

+The Pittsburgh Steelers selected Nickerson in the fifth round (122nd overall) of the 1987 NFL draft.
+He was the 22nd linebacker drafted and became the first of two linebackers the Steelers drafted in 1987, alongside sixth round pick (150th overall) Greg Lloyd.

 Broadcasting and coaching

 In 2006, Nickerson became the color analyst for the Buccaneer Radio Network, teaming him with the longtime veteran play-by-play man Gene Deckerhoff.

 On February 23, 2007, Nickerson was named linebackers coach of the Chicago Bears, where he coached for his former Tampa Bay position coach, Lovie Smith.
 On January 8, 2008, he resigned from the Bears due to health issues within his family.

 On April 15, 2010, Nickerson was hired as the head football coach at Bishop O'Dowd High School in Oakland, California, a traditional powerhouse that has produced future NFL players such as Tarik Glenn, Langston Walker, Kirk Morrison, and Eric Bjornson.
 During Nickerson's tenure, he led the Dragons to back to back league titles and was also responsible for producing nearly 20 scholarship athletes in a period of three years.
 Nickerson stepped down from the head coaching position on November 18, 2013.

 Nickerson was named the linebackers coach for the Tampa Bay Buccaneers under Lovie Smith on January 7, 2014.
 On January 23, 2016, Nickerson was hired by the San Francisco 49ers as linebackers coach under new head coach Chip Kelly.
 On March 10, 2016, Nickerson was hired by the University of Illinois as defensive coordinator under new head coach Lovie Smith.

 On October 30, 2018, Nickerson announced his resignation as defensive coordinator citing health reasons.

 On April 7, 2022, Nickerson returned as the head football coach at Bishop O'Dowd High School.

+Nickerson's Dragons claimed the CIF North Coast Section Championship on November 29, 2025 beating Fortuna High School 59-21.
+This was Bishop O'Dowd's second consecutive appearance in the North Coast Section finals, losing to Amador Valley in 2024.

+In the CIF State Division 5-AA playoffs, Bishop O'Dowd earned the CIF NorCal Championship vs. Chico High School (23-20) on December 5, 2025.
+A week later, the Dragons won the Division 5-AA state title by defeating El Cajon Christian 37-0, capping an 11-4 season.

+On December 17, 2025, Nickerson was announced as the head football coach at JSerra Catholic High School in San Juan Capistrano, California.